How Best Bloggers Write Great Product Reviews?

 Specifications and features

 This is the most important part of your review article because it gets the most impressions.
 Not many people care about what you think beyond the 3-star or 4-star rating you give.
 All they care about is whether the product suits their needs and if the features match what they’re looking for.
+This is also where high-quality content that ranks in search pulls ahead: specifics, not adjectives.

 Don’t disclose the price tag early, unless the product is completely free or very cheap.
 This way readers will have to scroll down to find the price and they may actually read your full review along the way.